-- D67 School qualifications: please note you must obtain numbers of each qualification passed. - D68 D80 These grids collect details of all training schemes or courses taken in the past year excluding periods of full time education. - D69 If more than three training schemes or courses complete grid for three longest, starting with the most recent course.
-Include courses that have started but not yet finished. - D70 The 'main' place is where the most hours of teaching or instruction were done. - D73 As at D23.
-Plus If employer provided training (on or off job) code 03 - D78 D81 Asked of all respondents previously interviewed to update their educational qualifications.
-Include only those qualifications gained since September 1st 2004 - D87 D94 These questions ask about births of children.
-Still births, adopted and step children should be excluded.
+- D66 School qualifications: please note you must obtain numbers of each qualification passed. - D67 D78 These grids collect details of all training schemes or courses taken in the past year excluding periods of full time education. - D68 If more than three training schemes or courses complete grid for three longest, starting with the most recent course.
+Include courses that have started but not yet finished. - D69 The 'main' place is where the most hours of teaching or instruction were done. - D72 As at D23.
+Plus If employer provided training (on or off job) code 03 - D74 As at D24.